International Wine and Spirit Competition: Judging processes

+In 2019, IWSC wine judging moved to London for the first time.

 The competition makes use of over 250 specialist judges from all over the world.
-Many are Masters of Wine, some are winemakers or distillers, others are trade specialists, each judging in their special field.
-All judges attend an IWSC judges induction course.
+Many are Masters of Wine, Master Sommelier, some are winemakers or distillers, others are trade specialists, each judging in their special field.

-Annual IWSC banquet
+IWSC's Annual Award Ceremony

-The competition culminates in London in November with the annual awards presentation and banquet, at the City of London Guildhall.
+The competition culminates in London in Autumn with the annual awards presentation and dinner, at the Roundhouse (previously the annual banquet was held at the City of London Guildhall).